 Historic Heritage Square on of “Phoenix’s Points of Pride”, offers visitors a glimpse into Phoenix’s Victorian past.
 Contained in the one square city block are the only remaining residential structures from the original Phoenix townsite.
 The collection of homes, carriage houses, and commercial structures date as far back as the late 1800s.
 Some of the structures have been converted to restaurants and shops allowing guests to relax and enjoy the architecture.
 The Rosson House built in 1985, is the largest home on the block and the most elaborate.
 Other homes and structures include Forest’s Carriage House (1881), The Duplex (1923), The Carriage House (1900), The Silva House (1906), The Bouvier-Teeter House (1899), The Baird Machine Shop (1929), The Thomas House (1909), The Stevens-Haustgen House (1901), and The Stevens House (1901).
 Tours are offered regularly where visitors can hear detailed information about the history of each home or building.

 Third and Monroe streets 602-252-7651

-St. Mary’s Basilica was founded in 1881 by French missionary, Father Edouard Gerard.
+St. Mary’s Basilica was founded in 1881 by a French missionary, Father Edouard Gerard.
 This Roman Catholic Basilica is the oldest Catholic church building in Phoenix and by many accounts the most beautiful.
 The mixture of southwestern design with French and Spanish influences melded to create a structure that truly stands out in the Phoenix downtown.
-There is a rich history here, as the Basilica has seen it’s share of historic occurrences, including a visit in September 1987 by the late Pope John Paul II.
+There is a rich history here, as the Basilica has seen its share of historic occurrences, including a visit in September 1987 by the late Pope John Paul II.
 Mass is still said daily at St. Mary’s and tourists and visitors come to admire the beautiful stained glass windows, carillon tower, French shrines, and gift shop.
-St. Mary's is still an active Roman Catholic church where Mass is said on a daily basis.
+St. Mary’s is still an active Roman Catholic church where Mass is said on a daily basis.